Pomax/are-we-flying/docs/index.md

 ...
 ```

-And some extra JS added to our waypoint overlay event handling function:
+And some extra JS added to our waypoint overlay event handling function that will turn our list of waypoints into a JSON document that you can save, and can read in those documents in order to recreate a flight path:

 ```javascript
 ...